Skip to main content

 When making the routing decision for individual requests, the edge proxy will first select a set of candidate runners based on what it thinks an appropriate number of isolates for the deployment.
 Subsequently, it will consider current CPU load on the runner as a whole, CPU use of the specific isolate inside that runner, and the isolate’s memory usage, to decide which runner can handle the request most quickly.

-The runner retrieves the code and loads it into a V8 isolate.
+the closest code storage bucket and load it into a fresh isolate.

 Code is executed, securely